happyharis/edugrow-website/src/content/case-studies/sigma-school.md

 author: "Haris Samingan"
 tags: [tutoring, education, business growth]
 ---

-# How I help grew Sigma School to 7 Figures

 _Context: Sigma School is where we help people learn coding to get a job_